-When a business is growing, you hire a lot of people at once, and perhaps hire more remote workers.
+When a business is growing, you hire a lot of people at once, and perhaps hire remote workers.
 It can be hard to ensure every new team member is on board with the changes of a growing business, while you know situations can change very quickly and communication is often lost.
 But this can be kept when you use a bespoke small business virtual phone system.

-When more deals are won and more senior managers and salespeople are out of the office and focused on building client and supplier relationships, it can be challenging to maintain the strength of teams and ensure company cohesion.
+When more deals are won and more senior managers and salespeople are out of the office and focused on building client and supplier relationships, it can be challenging to maintain employee engagement and ensure company cohesion.

-But that's exactly when communication and collaboration is more important than ever.
+But that's when communication is more important than ever.

 - 97% of employees and executives believe lack of alignment within a team impacts the outcome of a task or project (Fierce, Inc)

 - 86% of corporate executives, employees and educators believe lack of collaboration was responsible for workplace failures (Fierce, Inc)